-6.2 When evaluating the design loads, the wind loads must be calculated in accordance with the recommendations of BS EN 1991-1-4 : 2005 and its National Annex, and the imposed snow loads must be checked in accordance with the recommendations of BS EN 1991-1-3 : 2003 and its National Annex.
+6.2 When evaluating the design loads, the wind loads must be calculated in accordance with the recommendations of BS EN 1991-1-4 : 2005 and its National Annex, and the imposed and snow loads must be checked in accordance with the recommendations of BS EN 1991-1-1 : 2002 and BS EN 1991-1-3 : 2003 respectively and their National Annexes.

-6.3 Where lateral restraint of the liner or deck is part of the structural steel design, the detail of the fixing between purlin and liner must be determined by the structural engineer responsible for the overall roof design.
+6.3 Where lateral restraint of the liner or deck is part of the structural steel design, the detail of the fixing between the purlin and liner must be determined by the structural engineer responsible for the overall roof design.

-6.4 The profiled sheets are capable of withstanding impacts associated with normal handling, foot traffic, installation and service.
+6.4 The profiled sheets are capable of withstanding the impacts associated with normal handling, foot traffic, installation and service.